phantomachine/gec3414-2022-Fall/W14-15-final-assessment-project/README.md

     * Note that the larger the group, the more, in terms of substance and form, will be expected of your final report.

+    * If you have a team of more than ONE member, then each member must submit a copy of the same project on the assignment portal on ``icampus``.

 3. Include a declaration page on your written report detailing:

     * Name of every author on the report in both Alphabetical Spelling and Korean